macadminsdotorg/codeofconduct/README.md

 * Unwelcome sexual attention including gratuitous or off-topic sexual images or behaviour
 * Hate speech
 * Repeatedly asking questions of an individual or targeted group, even if remaining calm/civil while doing so (aka ["Sea-lioning"] (http://nancyfriedman.typepad.com/away_with_words/2014/11/word-of-the-week-sea-lioning.html))
+* Asking questions in bad faith, or framed in such a way to come across as hostile
 * Manipulating, or the attempt to manipulate (someone) by psychological means into questioning their own sanity.
-Purposefully presenting false information to another making them doubt their own memory, perception or sanity(aka [gas-lighting](https://en.wikipedia.org/wiki/Gaslighting))
+Purposefully presenting false information to another making them doubt their own memory, perception or sanity (aka [gas-lighting](https://en.wikipedia.org/wiki/Gaslighting))
 * Spamming of GIFs
 * Advocating for, or encouraging, any of the above behaviour